Start a Check-in

 5. Check-in Settings

-Exclude those younger / older: This will ensure that the list of people found in any search are limited by age.
+Exclude those younger / older - this will ensure that the list of people found in any search are limited by age.
 In general you don't need these - but can be useful if you are likely to be adding people who are not listed in your groups.

-Show birthdays in the past: for a weekly event, set this to 7 and people who had their birthday 7 days in the past will have a cake shown on their label, assuming you have that setting.
+Show birthdays in the past - for a weekly event, set this to 7 and people who had their birthday 7 days in the past will have a cake shown on their label, assuming you have that setting.

-**Setting within the event: **If you have a single event with multiple separate sessions, you can choose which session you are running here.
+Setting within the event - if you have a single event with multiple separate sessions, you can choose which session you are running here.

-Terminal lock pin code: This is a special code to unlock this specific device should you decide to lock the screen from admin functions (such as adding visitors, running reports, changing label printers).
+Terminal lock pin code - this is a special code to unlock this specific device should you decide to lock the screen from admin functions (such as adding visitors, running reports, changing label printers).

 6. Choose a Check-in Method